garden-io/garden/docs/guides/code-synchronization.md

 ## Excluding files and directories from syncs

-By design, Garden's dev mode does not apply exclusion rules from ignorefiles (such as `.gardenignore` files) to dev mode syncs.
+By design, exclusion rules from ignorefiles (such as `.gardenignore` files) are not applied to syncs.

-This is done to grant you more control over precisely which files and directories you'd like to sync while in dev mode.
+This is done to grant you more control over precisely which files and directories you'd like to sync.

 For example, you might want to ignore `dist` or `build` directories (not version control them, not include them in builds or module versions), but still be able to sync them from your local machine to the running container (or from the running container to your local machine).
-This is easy to achieve with dev mode.
+This is easy to achieve with the right configuration.

 Exclusion rules can be specified on individual sync configs: